 The Vermont Game Commissioner may grant a one-time, one-year deferment to successful moose applicants for reasons of personal or family illness, temporary disability, or military deployment.

 Each hunter who is successful in drawing a moose tag may designate one person as a subpermittee to participate in the moose hunt.
-The subpermittee is a person who can hunt with the permittee, and either the permittee or the sub-permittee can kill the moose.
-Only one moose can be killed per permit, so the permittee and subpermittee must be physically in the presence of each other so that they don’t both kill a moose.
-A moose permit winner is not allowed to change their sub-permittee unless for reasons of personal or family illness, temporary disability, or military deployment.
+The subpermittee is a person who can hunt with the permittee, and either the permittee or the subpermittee may kill the moose.
+Only one moose can be killed per permit, so the permittee and subpermittee must be physically in each other’s presence so that they don’t both kill a moose.
+A moose permit winner is not allowed to change their subpermittee except in the case of personal or family illness, temporary disability, or military deployment.
 The change must be approved by the Vermont Game Commissioner.
 No person who has held a Vermont moose permit in the last five years can be a subpermittee on another hunter’s permit.
-No person who draws a moose permit may be a sub-permittee on another hunter’s permit in the same year.
-No person may be the sub-permittee on more than one hunter’s permit in the same year.
+No person who draws a moose permit may be a subpermittee on another hunter’s permit in the same year.
+No person may be the subpermittee on more than one hunter’s permit in the same year.

 For more information on Vermont moose hunting, go to https://vtfishandwildlife.com/hunt/find-a-place-to-hunt.

 Vermont continues to battle with heavy winter tick loads in its core moose range.
-Calf survival rates have been hit especially hard with an estimation of half surviving their first winter.
-The Department believes that to improve the health of moose in northeastern Vermont, moose population reduction is necessary to break the winter tick cycle.
-Research shows that a moose population with less than one moose per square mile supports relatively few winter ticks that do not impact moose populations.
+Calf survival rates have been hit especially hard, and it’s estimated that just half survive their first winter.
+The VFWD believes that, to improve the health of moose in Northeastern Vermont, moose population reduction is necessary to break the winter tick cycle.
+Research shows that a moose population with less than one moose per square mile supports relatively few winter ticks, resulting in a reduced impact on the moose population.

-For 2024, 80 either-sex permits are proposed – 54 rifle permits, 20 archery permits, 3 auction permits, and 3 special opportunity permits.
-Another 100 antlerless-only permits are also proposed.
-All of these hunts will only take place in E1 and E2, which are Vermont’s most densely-populated units.
+For 2026, 65 either-sex permits have been proposed: 44 rifle permits, 15 archery permits, 3 auction permits, and 3 special opportunity permits.
+Another 20 antlerless-only permits are also proposed.
+All of these hunts will only take place in E1 and E2, which are Vermont’s most densely populated units.

-The regular season rifle hunt will take place October 19-26, 2024 and will have 54 either-sex lottery permits available, 5 of which are set aside as veteran permits.
-Twenty-nine of the permits will be for E1, and 25 will be for E2.
-In addition to the either-sex permits, there will be 55 antlerless-only permits drawn for E1A and another 45 drawn for E2A.
-Up to 15 regular season permits may be awarded to nonresident applicants.
-During the regular season hunt, the rut will be winding down and you can expect to cover a lot of country to find a bull.
+New for 2026, the regular moose season has been extended from six days to nine days and now includes two weekends.
+The reason for this change was to provide more flexibility for hunters in hopes that success rates will be more consistent and less affected by poor weather.
+The regular season rifle hunt will take place between October 17 and 25, 2026, and will have 44 either-sex lottery permits available, 5 of which are set aside as veteran permits.
+Twenty-four of the permits will be for E1, and 20 will be for E2.
+In addition to the either-sex permits, there will be 11 antlerless-only permits drawn for E1A and another 9 drawn for E2A.
+Up to 6 regular season permits may be awarded to non-resident applicants.
+During the regular season hunt, the rut will be winding down, and you can expect to cover a lot of country to find a bull.

 Last year, a total of 174 moose tags were awarded by lottery in E1 and E2.
-The Department issued 20 either-sex permits by lottery for the archery season, and all three auction permit winners elected to hunt the E1 archery season.
-The archery season is hands down the best time to harvest a big bull as it takes place in the middle of the rut.
-In 2023, the 14 archery hunters in E1 had a 43% success rate and the E2 hunters were 44% on bulls.
-Of the six archery bulls taken in E1, two broke the 50" mark and another taped out at 61".
-Only one of the four archery bulls taken in E2 had a 50" spread.
-All 10 bulls were taken in the first three days of the season despite unseasonably warm temperatures.
+The VFWD issued 20 either-sex lottery permits for the archery season, and all three auction permit winners elected to hunt the E1 archery season.
+The archery season is hands down the best time to harvest a big bull, as it takes place in the middle of the rut.
+In 2025, the thirteen archery hunters in E1 had a 69% success rate on bulls, and the ten E2 hunters had a 60% success rate on bulls.
+Of the nine archery bulls taken in E1, four broke the 50” mark.
+Of the six archery bulls taken in E2, the widest bull checked in at 46”.

-The start of the regular season saw three days of steady rain, with warm weather returning later in the week.
-These poor weather conditions and the late season timing that limited rut activity likely contributed to the lower-than-normal success rates.
-As is typically the case, the highest daily harvest occurred on the first day of the season, and the lowest daily harvest occurred on the last day.
-Between E1 and E2, 50% of either-sex tags were filled on bulls.
-E1 either-sex hunters saw a little better bull harvest rate than those of E2 with 55% success in E1 and 44% in E2.
+The regular season hunters were met with challenging conditions at the beginning of the season.
+The hunt began with warm conditions, followed by some rain and more seasonable temperatures to finish the hunt.
+As is typically the case, most of the harvest occurred in the first half of the season, and no harvest occurred on the last day.
+Between E1 and E2, 34% of either-sex tags were filled on bulls.
+E2 either-sex hunters saw a better bull harvest rate than those of E1, with 40% success reported in E2 and 29% in E1.

-Located in the northeast corner of Vermont, WMUs E1 and E2 have traditionally been the best areas in the state for producing trophy bulls.
-An argument can be made for either unit being the better of the two, but the difference between the units is marginal.
-E1 has had more logging cuts along with a slightly better population density, making it a little easier to turn up a bull.
-On the other hand, E2 is not hunted as much, providing the possibility of turning up a big, mature bull as well.
-Over the past three seasons, the average bull harvested in E1 has been 41 5/8" wide, while E2’s average width has come in at 39 4/8" wide.
-Fifteen of the 60 bulls harvested in E1 cleared the 50" mark, while 7 of the 37 bulls taken in E2 broke the same mark.
+Located in the northeast corner of Vermont, Wildlife Management Units E1 and E2 have traditionally been the best areas in the state for producing trophy bulls.
+Most years, an argument can be made for either unit being the better of the two, but the difference between the units is marginal.
+E1 has pulled away as the better hunt for a top-end bull in recent seasons.
+With more logging cuts and a slightly higher population density, it has been a little easier to turn up a good bull.
+On the other hand, E2 is not hunted as much and still provides the possibility of turning up a big, mature bull as well.
+In 2025, each of the five bulls that hit the 50” mark was taken in E1, with all but one of those taken during the archery season.
+Over the past three seasons, the average bull harvested in E1 has been 42” wide, while E2’s average width has come in at 39 1/8” wide.
+Eighteen of the 54 bulls harvested in E1 cleared the 50” mark, while 9 of the 45 bulls taken in E2 broke the same mark.

 Most moose hunters hire a moose retrieval service to assist in getting their moose out of the woods.
 A contact list with Vermont-approved retrieval services will be mailed to you in your moose permit package if you are successful in drawing a permit.
 Vermont also has some great moose outfitters that are very reasonably priced if you are looking for a guided hunt.
-If you draw a tag and are looking for an outfitter, give us a call as we have Endorsed Outfitters in Vermont.
+If you draw a tag and are looking for an outfitter, give us a call, as we have Endorsed Outfitters in Vermont.
 While Maine and New Hampshire are better trophy-producing states, Vermont produces a few really good bulls every year.
-Opportunities to hunt Canadian moose are rare, and with the inexpensive application fees, make sure you get your name in the hat for the Vermont moose draw!
+Opportunities to hunt Canadian moose are rare, so, given the inexpensive application fees, make sure you get your name in the hat for the Vermont moose draw.